connectashish028/Smart-Grid-Stability-ML/README.md

 Utilizing the **Electrical Grid Stability Simulated Dataset** from Kaggle, the project simulates a 4-node star network consisting of one energy supplier and three consumers.
 The dataset features **12 predictive variables** related to grid dynamics and includes a binary label indicating stability (Stable/Unstable).

+### Dataset Description
+This project uses the "Electrical Grid Stability Simulated Dataset," which simulates a 4-node star network comprising one energy supplier and three consumers.
+The dataset consists of 60,000 observations after augmentation (originally 10,000).
+Each observation contains 12 predictive features related to the grid's dynamic behavior and two dependent variables, including a binary label for grid stability (stable or unstable).

+### Feature Description
+* **Reaction times (τ1 to τ4):** Represent the response times of each network participant to changes in energy pricing.
+* **Nominal power produced or consumed (p1 to p4):** Measure energy production (positive values) and consumption (negative values).
+The balance between total energy produced and consumed is critical for stability.
+* **Price elasticity coefficients (g1 to g4):** Reflect how participants' energy consumption or production behavior changes in response to price fluctuations.

+The dependent variable 'stabf' is a binary label representing grid stability (1 = stable, 0 = unstable).
+This label will be the target for the classification models.

 ## Workflow

 1. **Data Acquisition:** Downloaded the dataset from Kaggle.